 Performing arts degrees are generally either practice-based – involving a great deal of actual performance from day one – or academic, which combines practical work with analysis of the background of the subject.
 Teaching throughout the degree is therefore likely to be delivered through a mix of practical workshops and lectures (however this will vary between universities).

 Many universities also offer an option to undertake work experience during your studies, which is a great opportunity to develop the skills learnt within a professional context.
 This could also give you a head start upon graduation.

 There is another option, however, for students who want to keep their options open – or simply enjoy some variety.
 Some universities offer prospective students a chance to study performing arts alongside another subject as part of a joint honours degree.
-This is usually within humanities, such as English Literature.
-Universities that offer this, include: The University of Winchester, The University of Derby, and De Montfort University.
+This is usually within humanities, such as English literature.
 Usually, it is possible to transfer to a single honours programme at the end of the first year if you require.

 What should I study at high school if I want to study performing arts at university?